ReneeFranzwa/careers.edsurge.com/_posts/2015-07-01-reporting-fellowship.md

 These are the questions that drive us—and if they stoke your curiosity, we invite you to apply for a Reporting Fellowship at [EdSurge](https://www.edsurge.com/), the leading source for news about education technology.

-We are looking for two savvy reporters and storytellers who are passionate about sharing the conversations and ideas that will influence how learners learn—and how teachers teach.
-As an EdSurge Fellow, you will cover the growing community of education entrepreneurs along with the students, educators and learners they’re supposed to serve.
+We are looking for a reporters who is passionate about sharing the conversations and ideas that will influence how learners learn—and how teachers teach.
+You will cover the growing community of education entrepreneurs along with the students, educators and learners they’re supposed to serve.

 We want creative, confident and concise writers who can communicate complex ideas to our audience.
-Reporting to the Managing Editor, the EdSurge Fellow will:
+Reporting to the Managing Editor, the reporter will:

 * Curate and summarize announcements, news and reports;
 * Research and produce original stories;